charan0070/brewerysearch/README.md

 Features used:
-Login & Register using JWT.
+Login & Register using JWT
-Fetching Data From API and Display it.
+Fetching Data From API and Display it
 Have Search Filters with Name,City and Type
-Can Add Reviews on Details Page.
+Can Add Reviews on Details Page